 Facebook wants to occupy your phone.
 The company’s new software, Facebook Home, redesigns Android phones around “people, not apps“—though in fact, it really redesigns them around one app, namely Facebook’s.
 Here’s why it wants to do that.

-The UK dodged a recession.
-Activity in the services industry expanded in February, raising hopes that the country’s economy hasn’t been shrinking for the last six months.
+expanded in February, raising hopes that the country’s economy hasn’t been shrinking for the last six months.

 Egypt and the IMF make a deal.
 The Egyptian government says a $4.8 billion loan should be secured within two weeks to avoid a worsening economic crisis.